April 3, 2020

 - prepare and approve a corporate resolution allowing you to apply for the loan – ask your banker for a sample to complete

-If you do not have a bank contact but need one, click here for access to our Professional Advisors page on our website.
+If you do not have a bank contact but need one, access our Professional Advisors page on our website.
 Or, ask us for an introduction to be made.
 COVID-19, a good example of why it is important to have a team of advisors in place that may be reached as needs arise.
 We regularly remind clients to “build your team” and give advisors permission to communicate and work together on your behalf.

 ¹Program details and eligibility criteria continue to be developed with the federal government at the time of writing and may be subject to additions or changes.